2008 Democratic Party presidential debates and forums: June 3, 2007 – CNN 7 pm EDT – Goffstown, New Hampshire, Saint Anselm College

 WMUR-TV, CNN and the New Hampshire Union Leader hosted both Democratic and Republican debates in the Manchester, New Hampshire area, at Saint Anselm College in Goffstown.
 The Democratic debate was Sunday, June 3, started at 7 p.m.
 EDT, was commercial free and lasted two hours.
 The moderator was Wolf Blitzer, host of Late Edition with Wolf Blitzer and The Situation Room.
 Blitzer was joined by Tom Fahey of the New Hampshire Union Leader and Scott Spradling from the local television station WMUR.

 The first half of the debate was a directed question-and-answer session, with candidates questioned while standing at the podiums, as in the first debate, responding to questions from Fahey and Spradling.
-Participating candidates were Obama, Edwards, Clinton, Kucinich, Gravel, Dodd, Richardson and R. Biden, Jr.
+Participating candidates were Obama, Edwards, Clinton, Kucinich, Gravel, Dodd, Richardson and Biden.

 For the second half of the debate, the candidates sat in chairs while New Hampshire live audience members—mostly undecided Democratic and independent voters—asked questions that were then deflected by Blitzer to specific candidates.